avigoldman/fuse-email/README.md

 ## Getting Started

 Before setting this framework up you'll first need a SparkPost account.
-SparkPost lets you send 15,000 emails per month which should be plenty to get started.
-You can sign up [here](https://app.sparkpost.com/sign-up).
+SparkPost lets you send 15,000 emails per month for free with their [Developer Account](https://www.sparkpost.com/pricing/#developer-plan) which should be plenty to get started.
+You can sign up [here](https://sparkpo.st/1lent).

 ### Creating an API Key